ni/FINALE/README.md

         >  - Top level output path: <Path/to/FINALE/repo>/build/src
         >  - Files to Preload: Array of files you want to preload.
 If this is  left empty it is equivalent to running Main.vi.
         >  - File(s)/Folder to convert: Path to the source LabVIEW code file(s) or  folders.
         >  - Destination Folder (relative to output path): This is an optional field to specify an output path for the converted files.
 This must  be relative to the Top level output path.

     - #### Using CLI:
-      - On cmd or powershell, navigate to <Path/of/FINALE/repo>/build/HTMLGenerator.
+      - On cmd or Powershell, navigate to <Path/of/FINALE/repo>/build/HTMLGenerator.
       - Run command:
       > `python -c "import converter; converter.convert_from_JSON('<Absolute/Path/For/JSON/file>')"`
       - The JSON file mentioned above should be of the structure: